microsoft/FluidFramework/BREAKING.md

 }
 ```
 As with previous guidance, components should ensure that only strongly typed initial state objects are provided.  `SharedComponentFactory` and `PrimedComponentFactory` do not provide a way to supply a generic initial state, and component consumers must have access to the specific component factory in order to create with initial state.

+### `SimpleContainerRuntimeFactory` removed

+`SimpleContainerRuntimeFactory` was deprecated in 0.16, and has now been removed in 0.17.

 ## 0.16 Breaking Changes